GSA/challenges-and-prizes/_all-challenges/1171-blazing-new-trails-for-community-based-direct-support-professionals.md

   The Administration for Community Living reserves the right to cancel, suspend, and/or modify the Challenge, or any part of it, for any reason, at the Administration for Community Living’s sole discretion.
 judging: >-
+  ### Judging Criteria

   A judging panel will evaluate all submissions.
 The judging panel will comprise of federal staff and other technical/subject matter experts.

   The proposed solution should address the following expectations: